-“I am immensely proud of the team we have assembled to produce the Great Cars books.
-From our Series Editor, Mark Hughes, to our eminent authors and our superb Chief Designer, Andy Garman, not forgetting our in-house office colleagues and our externally based consultants, we have the finest team in the motoring publishing world.”
+‘I am immensely proud of the team we have assembled to produce our wonderful books.
+From our editing team of James Page and Steve Rendle, to our eminent authors and our superb Chief Design Contributor, Martin Port, not forgetting our in-house office colleagues and our externally based consultants, we have the finest team in the motoring publishing world.’
 Philip Porter

-Philip is the author of around 30 motoring books.
+Philip is the author of more than 30 motoring books.
 In 1997 he and his wife Julie formed the International Jaguar XK Club, the Jaguar E-type Club following in 2004.
-In 2005, he created Porter Press International, which is now one of the world's leading motoring publishers thanks to the amazing team with which Philip is immensely proud to work.
+In 2005, he created Porter Press International, which is now one of the world's leading motoring publishers.

 Based in London, Keith Bluemel started writing about Ferrari in 1980, initially as a contributor to the Ferrari Owners’ Club magazine ‘Ferrari’, for which he still writes regularly, and then broadened out to work for many Ferrari-specific magazines around the world.
 He is a long-time contributing editor to the respected American Ferrari magazine ‘Cavallino’ and has been its competition editor since 2004.
 He also contributes to ‘Ferrari Magazine’ (the official magazine produced for the factory by Condé Nast), ‘Prancing Horse’ (the official magazine of the Ferrari Club Of America) and ‘Ferrari Club’ (the official magazine of Club Ferrari France).
 He is also a regular contributing editor/photographer to two Ferrari-themed websites: www.barchetta.cc and www.anamera.com.